 photo: Morton Arboretum Illumination: Tree Lights fire pits

 (1) Illumination: Tree Lights at The Morton Arboretum returns with more lights, sights and sounds that will transform a Chicago-area wintertime walk in the woods into a colorful, inspiring experience like no other.
 Hot cocoa kept piping hot in food tents and fire pits offer opportunities to warm your piggies and stop for family giggle-chats along the path.

 Nov.
 17-Jan.
 1, 2019; The Morton Arboretum, 4100 IL.
 Rte.
 53, Lisle; Online: mortonarb.org

 (2) It’s not a Midwest winter unless you’ve bruised your tailbone in the rink at least once.
 Might as well bite it with a great city view at Millennium Park’s ice skating rink, all prepped and ready for your figure 8 family date.

 (3) The granddaddy of all holiday markets is a must-do at some point in your parenting career: Christkindlmarkt.
-Bundle up and enjoy this outdoor market that brings cherished German and European traditions to Chicago, and adds a heap of local charm, of course.
+Bundle up and enjoy this outdoor market that brings cherished German and European traditions to Chicago and Naperville, and adds a heap of local charm.
 You’ll see the market’s signature wooden cabins topped with festive red-and-white-striped canopies, each packed with handmade gifts, food and drinks from around the world.
 Shop, eat, enjoy free entertainment, repeat – and be sure to say “guten tag” to Santa Claus.